luisrabock/jotto/README.md

 Jotto is a very fun word game.
 The server chooses a random word and the player tries to guess the word.

+The project was used to run tests with hooks and context API.
+The code has 95% coverage.

 ## 🚀&nbsp; Installation and Documentation